laforge49/JActor2/README.md

 A basic request/response is fairly simple.
 Let use say that reactor A wants to send a request to reactor B.

-1. Reactor A first creates a request that is defined within reactor B and sends it, together with an AsyncResponseProcessor.
+1. Reactor A first creates a request that is defined within (and targets) reactor B and sends it, together with an AsyncResponseProcessor.
 2. The AsyncResponseProcessor object is saved in the request when it is sent.
 The request is added to reactor B's input queue.